sj1999-BIT/tp/docs/UserGuide.md

    * `exit` : Exits the app.

-3. Congratulation for finishing up the basics!
+3. Congratulations for finishing up the basics!
 You can refer to the [Features](#features) below for more details of each command.

 [Back to top 🔝](#table-of-contents)